t9md/vim-py-anything/README.md

 ----------------------------------

 #### [ Command-t ]( https://github.com/wincent/Command-T )
-User interface and architecture is greately inspired and bollwed from command-t which is also derived from inspired by LustiExplorer.
+User interface and architecture is greately inspired and borrowed from command-t which is also derived from inspiration from by LustiExplorer.

 #### [ vimilicious ]( https://github.com/remi/vimilicious )